 How Did Modern Monetary Theory Develop?

-Since modern economies are no longer backed by gold, questions concerning what currency represents and how it has value have led to some diverging and interesting theories.
-Most economists agree that modern economies operate under the idea of a “fiat currency,” which simply means that a currency has value because the government minting and printing the money says so.
-By the 1980s a group of the world’s leading economists, led by Randall Wray among others, began advocating a theory known as “Modern Monetary Theory” or “Neo-Chartalism” that would help explain the post-gold economic order.
+Since modern economies are no longer backed by gold, questions concerning what currency represents and its value have led to some diverging and interesting theories.
+Most economists agree that modern economies operate under the idea of a “fiat currency,” which means that a currency has value because the government minting and printing the money says so.
+By the 1980s, a group of the world’s leading economists, led by Randall Wray among others, began advocating a theory known as “Modern Monetary Theory” or “Neo-Chartalism” to explain the post-gold economic order.

-Modern Monetary Theory is complex, yet at the same time somewhat simple, as it argues several clear points: money’s value comes from the sovereign power that prints it; the sovereign can create money through printing, which is then needed by the citizens to pay taxes; the currency can “float” when it is not fixed to an exchange rate or commodity such as gold; and default is nearly impossible, but inflation can be a problem.
-The origins of these ideas date back to the early twentieth century and were later influenced by notable economist John M. Keynes, who argued that state spending, higher consumption, and low interest rates were needed to keep unemployment low.
-In the 1980s, economists would take a number of Keynesian economic ideas and modify them to produce what is today known as Modern Monetary Theory.
+Modern Monetary Theory is complex, yet at the same time somewhat simple, as it argues several clear points: money’s value comes from the sovereign power that prints it; the sovereign can create money through printing, which is then needed by the citizens to pay taxes; the currency can “float” when it is not fixed to an exchange rate or commodity such as gold, and the default is nearly impossible, but inflation can be a problem.
+The origins of these ideas dated back to the early twentieth century and were later influenced by notable economist John M. Keynes, who argued that state spending, higher consumption, and low-interest rates were needed to keep unemployment low.
+In the 1980s, economists would take many Keynesian economic ideas and modify them to produce what is today known as Modern Monetary Theory.

 Chartalism, Keynes, and the Origins of Modern Monetary Theory

-Modern Monetary Theory can be traced back to an early twentieth century idea known as “chartalism.”
+Modern Monetary Theory can be traced back to an early twentieth-century idea known as “chartalism.”
 German economist Georg Friedrich Knapp first articulated chartalism in papers and finally his 1924 book The State Theory of Money as the idea that fiat money has value because it is needed to pay taxes.
-Outside of economist circles, chartalism did not gain much traction because gold was still being used by most nations to back their currencies.
+Outside of economist circles, chartalism did not gain much traction because most nations were still using gold to back their currencies.
 But the world wars changed the world’s economic order and how the leaders of nations would come to view the concept of money.

-Keynes mentioned the term “chartalism” on his works, but expanded on the basic idea to include the government’s role in interest rates, employment, and consumption.
-Arguing that low interest and unemployment rates were the key to a strong economy, Keynes believed that government spending should be encouraged if need be and that tying a currency to a metal was an archaic idea.
+Keynes mentioned the term “chartalism” in his works but expanded on the basic idea to include the government’s role in interest rates, employment, and consumption.
+Arguing that low interest and unemployment rates were the keys to a strong economy, Keynes believed that government spending should be encouraged if need be.
+Tying a currency to metal was an archaic idea.
 Keynes argued that “when employment increases, aggregate real income is increased.”
-Perhaps more importantly, Keynes further wrote that low levels of employment were the result of higher amounts of consumption (spending) by the people of a particular country.
+Perhaps, more importantly, Keynes further wrote that low levels of employment were the result of higher amounts of consumption (spending) by the people of a particular country.

-Many of these ideas were advocated by Knapp and other early Chartalists, but Keynes took things a step further by reasoning that governments should play a more active role in the controlling and lowering of interest rates.
+Many of these ideas were advocated by Knapp and other early Chartalists.
+Still, Keynes took things a step further by reasoning that governments should play a more active role in controlling and lowering interest rates.

-“The short-term rate of interest is easily controlled by the monetary authority, both because it is not difficult to produce a conviction that its policy will not greatly change in the very near future, and also because the possible loss is small compared with the running yield (unless it is approaching vanishing point).
-But the long-term rate may be more recalcitrant when once it has fallen to a level which, on the basis of past experience and present expectations of future monetary policy, is considered ‘unsafe’ by representative opinion.”
+“The monetary authority easily controls the short-term rate of interest, both because it is not difficult to produce a conviction that its policy will not greatly change very shortly, and also because the possible loss is small compared with the running yield (unless it is approaching vanishing point).
+But the long-term rate may be more recalcitrant when once it has fallen to a level which, based on experience and present expectations of future monetary policy, is considered ‘unsafe’ by representative opinion.”

 Modern Monetary Theory

-After the Bretton Woods system ended in 1971, most of the industrialized nations’ currencies went from being fixed or “pegged” to gold to the “floating” currency regime that exists today.
-The value of the U.S. dollar, yen, euro, Canadian dollar, and Australian dollar were valued in terms of their demand domestically and in international markets, which brought forth a new economic reality that left many people struggling to understand.
+After the Bretton Woods system ended in 1971, most industrialized nations’ currencies went from being fixed or “pegged” to gold to the “floating” currency regime that exists today.
+The value of the U.S. dollar, yen, euro, Canadian dollar and the Australian dollar was valued in terms of their demand domestically and in international markets, which brought forth a new economic reality that left many people struggling to understand.

-MMT furthers Knapp’s earlier argument that the tax system is what gives value to a fiat money system.
+MMT furthers Knapp’s earlier argument that the tax system gives value to a fiat money system.
 The sovereign currency is needed to pay taxes, which in turn creates a demand for the currency.
-The idea of sovereign currency was directly influenced by Knapp, but other elements of MMT are clearly taken from Keynesian economics.
+Knapp directly influenced the idea of sovereign currency, but other MMT elements are clearly taken from Keynesian economics.

-Low interest rates were one of the linchpins of Keynes’ ideas and they are in MMT as well.
-The theory holds that low interest rates drive investment and keep money circulating throughout the economy in a process known as “velocity.”
-Keynes, as well as MMT proponents, believe that central banks should play a direct role in keeping interest rates low through a variety of measures, including money printing, quantitative easing, and purchasing bonds.
+Low-interest rates were one of the linchpins of Keynes’ ideas, and they are in MMT as well.
+The theory holds that low-interest rates drive investment and keep money circulating throughout the economy in a process known as “velocity.”
+Keynes and MMT proponents believe that central banks should play a direct role in keeping interest rates low through various measures, including money printing, quantitative easing, and purchasing bonds.

-In the midst of the collapse of the Bretton Woods financial system, economists, bankers, financiers, and government leaders scrambled to understand their new economic reality.
-One of the primary theories that developed was Modern Monetary Theory, which was heavily influenced by chartalist and Keynesian economic theories of the early twentieth century.
+In the midst of the Bretton Woods financial system collapse, economists, bankers, financiers, and government leaders scrambled to understand their new economic reality.
+One of the primary theories developed was Modern Monetary Theory, which was heavily influenced by chartalist and Keynesian economic theories of the early twentieth century.
 MMT gradually became the leading economic theory of the industrialized world, although not all economists are necessarily on board.

 - Polillo, Simone.
 “Money, Moral Authority, and the Politics of Creditworthiness.”
 American Sociological Review 76 (2011) p.
 439